-7 Techniques for Using Subtext to Supercharge Your Scenes
+Subtext Examples: 7 Simple Techniques to Supercharge Your Scenes

 7. Answer a question with a question

-Here’s a quick and humorous example from Tootsie where the viewer can interpret the meaning behind the cameraman’s question and get a kick out of it.
+Here’s a quick and humorous example from Tootsie where the viewer can interpret the meaning behind the cameraman’s question (“How do you Feel About Cleveland?”)and get a kick out of it.

-Now that you’re more aware of subtext and know how to create it in your scenes, watch for opportunities to deepen the impact of your stories through subtext.
+Now that you’re more aware of subtext and know how to create it in your scenes, watch for opportunities to deepen the impact of your stories by using these techniques.

 Remember the two situations when it really fits the bill—when the emotional stakes are too high for directness and when you want the reader to be an active participant in the scene.

-Like all writing skills, it’s a technique that requires practice, so be sure to look for examples in the stories you read and view, and work on developing it in your own writing.
+Like all skills, writing subtext requires practice, so be sure to look for examples in the stories you read, as well as the movies and TV shows you view.

+Use the writing tips from this article to help you develop subtext in your own work.
 It’s well worth your time and effort!

 PRACTICE

-First, write two or three paragraphs of a practice draft—direct, without subtext.
+First, write two or three paragraphs of a first draft—direct, without subtext.
 Use a work in progress or choose from the prompts below.

 Next, dig beneath the surface by using one of the techniques discussed in the article to add subtext to your scene.
+Be clear in your own mind about what your character wants, but find subtle ways to express that desire in the scene.

 Remember to engage the reader.
 Invite them to discover the secret undercurrent, the emotional truth of the scene.

 Prompts:

 Write for fifteen minutes.
-When you are finished, post your work in the comments and don’t forget to provide feedback for your fellow writers!
+When you are finished, post your work in the Pro Practice Workshop here and don’t forget to provide feedback for your fellow writers!